saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 vrf cust-2 address-family ipv6 unicast export route-target 2:2
 </pre>

-After having created the VRF, we assign the interface to it:
+After having created the VRF, we configure the interface and assign it to the VRF:

 <pre style="font-size:12px">
 interface GigabitEthernet0/0/0/2.2004 description c2-1